LucaLauro/Data_Provenance1/README.md

 # DataProvenance
-App for capture and visualize data provenance and metadata of a preprocessing Pipeline,
+App for capture and visualize data provenance and metadata of a preprocessing Pipeline.

 ## Needed Libraries